Diffusion limits of the random walk Metropolis algorithm in high dimensions: Diffusion limits of the RWM algorithm

-MAIN THEOREM: \textit{Let the initial condition $x^0$ of the RWM algorithm be such that $x^0 \dist \pi^N$ and let $z^N(t)$ be a piecewise linear, continuous interpolant of the RWM algorithm \eqref{eqn:RWMfancy} as defined in \eqref{eqn:MCMCe}.
-Then $z^N(t)$ converges weakly in $C([0,T],\h^s)$ to the diffusion process $z(t)$ given by Equation \eqref{eqn:spde} with $z(0) \dist \pi$. }\\
+where $\Phi$ denotes the CDF of the standard normal distribution.
+Note that with this definition of $\beta$, the time scale $h(\ell)$ appearing in~(\ref{eqnspde}), and defined in~(\ref{eqnhl}), is given by $h(\ell) = \ell^2 \beta$.
+The following is the main result of this article (it is stated precisely, with conditions, as Theorem~\ref{thmmain}):\vadjust{\goodbreak} \begin{maintheorem*} Let the initial condition $x^0$ of the RWM algorithm be such that $x^0 \dist\pi^N$ and let $z^N(t)$ be a~piecewise linear, continuous interpolant of the RWM algorithm (\ref {eqnRWMfancy}) as defined in~(\ref{eqnMCMCe}).
+Then $z^N(t)$ converges weakly in $C([0,T],\h^s)$ to the diffusion process $z(t)$ given by~(\ref{eqnspde}) with \mbox{$z(0) \dist\pi$}. \end{maintheorem*}

 We will now explain the following two important implications of this result: \begin{itemize} \item it demonstrates that, in stationarity, the work required to explore the invariant measure scales as $O(N)$; \item it demonstrates that the speed at which the invariant measure is explored, again in stationarity, is maximized by tuning the average acceptance probability to $0.234$. \end{itemize}